The definitions below clarify terms used in this data product and related materials.

 Boneless, trimmed-weight equivalent

 In this data system, red meat (beef, veal, pork, lamb, and mutton), poultry (chicken and turkey), and fish estimates are fairly comparable.
 For most of these products, the measure excludes bones, edible offals, and game consumption.
 Boneless trimmed poultry includes skin, neck, and giblets but excludes chicken used for commercially prepared pet food.
+The boneless-weight measure for red meat excludes all bones but includes separable fat sold on retail cuts of meat.
+Boneless-weight figures for poultry are derived from ready-to-cook (RTC) figures, using USDA food composition data.

 Breaking-use for eggs